awsdocs/aws-elemental-mediaconvert-user-guide/doc_source/motion-graphic-overlay.md

 + Pad your initial file name with enough zeros to complete the sequence\.
 For example, if the first image is overlay\_0\.png, there can be only 10 images in the sequence, with the last image being overlay\_9\.png\.
 But if the first image is overlay\_00\.png, there can be 100 images in the sequence\.
 + Make sure that the number of images in your series matches the frame rate and your intended overlay duration\.
 For example, if you want a 30\-second overlay at 30 fps, you should have 900 \.png images\.

-## Setting Up Motion Graphic Overlays<a name="setting-up-motion-graphic-overlays"></a>
+## Setting up motion graphic overlays<a name="setting-up-motion-graphic-overlays"></a>

 Because motion graphic overlays apply to every output in the job, you set them up as a processor in the settings that apply to the entire job\.

 You can set up still graphic overlays that appear only on individual outputs\.
-For information, see [Choosing Between Input Overlay and Output Overlay](choosing-between-input-overlay-and-output-overlay.md)\.
+For information, see [Choosing between input overlay and output overlay](choosing-between-input-overlay-and-output-overlay.md)\.

 **To set up a motion graphic overlay**

 1. Open the AWS Elemental MediaConvert console at [https://console\.aws\.amazon\.com/mediaconvert](https://console.aws.amazon.com/mediaconvert)\.

-1. Set up your job, as described in [Setting Up a Job in AWS Elemental MediaConvert](setting-up-a-job.md)\.
+1. Set up your job, as described in [Setting up a job in AWS Elemental MediaConvert](setting-up-a-job.md)\.

 1. On the **Create job** page, in the **Job** pane on the left, under **Job settings**, choose **Settings**\.